yext/search-core/docs/answers-core.result.highlightedvalues.md

 ## Result.highlightedValues property

-An array of [highlighted values](./answers-core.highlightedvalue.md) associated with the result
+An array of [highlighted values](./answers-core.highlightedvalue.md) associated with the result.

 <b>Signature:</b>